-Criminal Trial (moot) C. Right to Remain Silent The defendant has the right to remain silent: he or she may remain silent at all times, or answer some questions and refuse others.
+Criminal Trial (moot) C. Right to Remain Silent The defendant has the right to remain silent: he or she may remain silent at all times or answer some questions and refuse others.
 In practice, most defendants voluntarily answer questions asked by the defence counsel, the public prosecutor, and the court.
 D. Right to Counsel Defendants have the right to the assistance of competent counsel.
-If the defendant is unable to secure his or her own counsel, one will be appointed by the court.
+If the defendant is unable to secure counsel, counsel will be appointed by the court.
 In Japan, the availability of court-appointed counsel is not limited to indigent defendants.
-Trial proceedings cannot be held without the presence of counsel if: (i) the defendant is charged with an offence punishable by death, life, or a maximum term of more than three years' imprisonment; (ii) the case has been sent to pretrial conference procedure (see page 30); or (iii) the case is tried by the speedy trial procedure (see page 21).
+Trial proceedings cannot be held without the presence of counsel if: (i) the defendant is charged with an offence punishable by death, life imprisonment, or a maximum term of more than three years' imprisonment; (ii) the case has been referred to pretrial conference procedure; or (iii) the case is tried by the speedy trial procedure.
 E. Adversarial Procedure The Japanese criminal trial is a hybrid of the European and Anglo-American systems, with much greater emphasis on the Anglo-American adversarial model.
 While the court maintains control over the proceedings, it is the parties, especially the prosecutor, that take the active and leading role in developing the facts of the case.
 The court cannot try a case unless prosecuted by the public prosecutor, and the defendant cannot be convicted of an offence greater than the one charged in the prosecutor's charging instrument.
 F. No Arraignment There is no system of arraignment as exists in the Anglo-American countries.
 A plea or admission of guilt by the defendant will not waive trial, and the prosecutor is still required to prove the defendant's guilt beyond a reasonable doubt.
 G. Single Stage Procedure Some countries divide the criminal proceeding into two stages: the determination of the defendant's guilt or innocence, and the sentencing.
 The Japanese criminal procedure is different, and like many countries in Europe, combines these two stages into one.
-Evidence relevant to the defendant's guilt and evidence relevant to sentencing will be heard during the trial, and a single judgment setting forth the facts found by the court and specifying the sentence to be served, or that which acquits the defendant, will be announced.
+Evidence relevant to the defendant's guilt and evidence relevant to sentencing will be heard during the trial, and a single judgement setting forth the facts found by the court and specifying the sentence to be served, or that which acquits the defendant, will be announced.
 II.
 Saiban-In Trials Saiban-In is a recently created word used to describe the "lay judges" who participate in Saiban-In trials.
-Saiban-In trial was introduced by the Act on Criminal Trials Examined under the Lay Judge System, which came into force on 21 May 2009.
-Saiban-In cases are tried by a mixed panel consisting of three professional judges and six Saiban-In.
+The Saiban-In trial was introduced by the Act on Criminal Trials Examined under the Lay Judge System, which came into force on 21 May 2009.
+As a general rule, and practically in all cases Saiban-In cases are tried by a mixed panel consisting of three professional judges and six Saiban-In, although panels may consist of one professional judge and three Saiban-In exceptionally.
 Saiban-In are randomly selected for each case from among the voters through a procedure similar to jury selection in some other countries.
-Saiban-In collaborate with professional judges to decide on issues of facts and sentencing.
+Saiban-In collaborate with professional judges to decide on issues of fact and sentencing.
 Each Saiban-In and professional judge has equal voting power.
 Procedural issues and matters of legal interpretation are left to the professional judges.
 Saiban-In trials will be held for (i) offences punishable by death or imprisonment for life; or (ii) intentional conduct resulting in the victim's death, for which a minimum term of one year's imprisonment is prescribed.
-Such offences include murder, robbery resulting in death or injury, rape resulting in death or injury, arson of an inhabited residence, and certain serious drug offences.
-Saiban-In trial is mandatory: defendants may not waive it and request a bench trial.
-It is estimated that approximately three percent of trials will be Saiban-In trials.
+Such offences include homicide, rape/robbery resulting in death or injury, arson of an inhabited residence, and certain serious offences.
+For these offences, Saiban-In trial is mandatory, and defendants may not waive it and request a bench trial.